 12. St. Augustine, Church of the Ognissanti

 In 1480, the Vespucci family commissioned Botticelli to paint a fresco of St. Augustine for their church, the Ognissanti.
 It stands opposite Ghirlandaio’s fresco of St. Jerome on the opposite wall.

 Both frescos show the church fathers preoccupied by pursuit of knowledge in their studies.
 The wall behind the St. Augustine contains a still life arrangement of books and scientific instruments, depicted in great detail.
 They refer to the disciplines of astronomy, mathematics, and astrology.

 St. Augustine is shown lost in thought.
 His expression might be interpreted as an allusion to the vision he had of St. Jerome’s death, the subject of Ghirlandaio’s painting.

-I hope you've enjoyed my guide to Botticelli's most famous paintings in Florence.
-You may enjoy these other guides to the best art in Italy:
+I hope you’ve enjoyed my guide to Botticelli’s most famous paintings in Florence.
+You may enjoy these other Italy travel guides and resources: